 Generally, suborning perjury is a separate crime.
 Often a witness’ recantations can be used as evidence in a prosecution for subornation of perjury because when a witness testifies one way and then later recants, it tends to corroborate that the witness was probably pressured or induced to lie under oath.

 If you are facing federal perjury charges, you should consult with an experienced Maryland federal perjury lawyer who can help you understand these charges and prepare a defense.
-Though the charge is a federal offense, having an attorney who is familiar with the federal court system in Maryland will provide a person with a distinct advantage for crafting the best possible defense while also protecting their reputation and their rights.
+Though the charge is a federal offense, having an attorney who is familiar with the federal court system will provide a person with a distinct advantage for crafting the best possible defense while also protecting their reputation and their rights.

 Under federal law, prosecutors may seek an indictment for perjury when a person – after being duly sworn – is alleged to have intentionally made materially false statements in any legal proceeding.
 While proving that one has intentionally lied may be difficult, those who are convicted of perjury face severe penalties, including up to five years in prison and costly fines.
+Call today.